matthew9655/beta-boys/README.md

 Code for training a glove model given a corpus

 ### sentence-vae
-Code for training the RNNVAE as proposec by [Cheng et al.](https://arxiv.org/pdf/2006.00693.pdf)
+Code for training the modified RNNVAE as proposed by [Cheng et al.](https://arxiv.org/pdf/2006.00693.pdf)